 An even more overarching issue for any country is how to accurately measure national water security and how to use such measures in planning for sustainable water- and overall economic development.
 While some large regions, like Asia and Pacific, have developed such measures over the last decade, others, like Africa, do not have any.

 This Project aims to quantify some of the above risks and bring the emerging ones to the attention of policy-makers worldwide.
 The specific objectives of the Project are to:

 - Analyze the risk of ageing water storage dams globally to identify possible threats from them and solutions

 - Quantify current water security state of African countries through water-related indices’ analysis

-- Develop a ranking system for the operational flood early warning systems for their effectiveness and efficiency in flood risk reduction.
+- Develop a conceptual framework for the operational flood early warning systems` ranking for their effectiveness and efficiency in flood risk reduction

 The Project runs until the end of 2021 and has a global focus, with a specific emphasis on developing nations in Africa, Asia, and Latin America.
 The work builds on previous UNU-INWEH research project implemented in 2018-2020 on “Managing Water Resources Variability and Risks for Increased Resilience.”

 United Nations Office for Disaster Risk Reduction (UNDRR), Switzerland

 UN University – Institute for Advanced Studies and Sustainability (UNU-IAS), Japan

 UN University – Institute for Environment and Human Security (UNU-EHS), Germany

 World Meteorological Organization (WMO), Switzerland